astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 Astronomer exclusively builds [Debian Buster](https://www.debian.org/) Docker images, though we support [Alpine Linux](https://alpinelinux.org/) images for AC versions 1.10.5 - 1.10.12.

-In an effort to standardize our offering and optimize for reliability, Debian Buster proved most suitable to handle complex dependencies and integrate well with Machine Learning Python Liberaries that are commonly used with Airflow.
+In an effort to standardize our offering and optimize for reliability, Debian Buster proved most suitable to handle complex dependencies and integrate well with Machine Learning Python Libraries that are commonly used with Airflow.

 Aside from the initial Docker image build and deploy process, both base images offer the exact same Apache Airflow experience.
 For best practices on migrating from Alpine to Debian, read below.

 ### Before you Begin

-To avoid unexpected impact to your Airflow Deployment, we strongly recommend two things:
+To avoid unexpected impact to your Airflow Deployment, we strongly recommend two things as you prepare to migrate from Alpine to Debian:

 1. Do not upgrade Airflow versions simultaneously.
 2. Test your changes locally before you push a new image to Astronomer.

 If you're runnning an Alpine-based 1.10.12 image, for example, try the Debian-based AC 1.10.12 image locally *before* you push that image to Astronomer and before you upgrade to a higher version of Airflow.

-> **Note:** If your `packages.txt` and `requirements.txt` files are empty, skip to step 3.
+> **Note:** If your `packages.txt` file is empty, skip to step 3.

 ### Step 1.
 Remove Packages.

 Debian Buster has many common packages installed by default, which means that you should be able to remove some dependencies.

-If you have any Python packages installed primarily *because* they're native to another library  (e.g. `pandas`, `numpy`, `pyarrow`, `scipy`, `sci-kit learn`), we recommend that you remove those additional packages from your `requirements.txt` or `packages.txt` files and see if your image builds successfully.
+If you have any packages installed primarily *because* they're native to another library  (e.g. `pandas`, `numpy`, `pyarrow`, `scipy`, `sci-kit learn`), we recommend that you remove those additional packages from your `requirements.txt` or `packages.txt` files and see if your image builds successfully.

 If you test a Debian-based image and encounter an error, you can always add packages back as needed.

+> **Note:** If you need a particular version of any package, make sure to pin it in your `requirements.txt` or `packages.txt` files (i.e. `<package-name>==<version>`).
+For Python packages that are pre-built into Astronomer's Debian image *and* listed in your `requirements.txt` file, the version of the package that's specified in `requirements.txt` will take precedence.

 ### Step 2.
 Rename Existing Packages.